darksea/keywordCompare/README.md

 assuming you follow that criteria, you can then configure dictionary parse to rip that file into new aphabetically organized text files.

-then current file within this project contains over 160,000 english words.
+the ('dictionary.txt') file within this project contains over 160,000 english words.

-they are parsed, and saved into a comma delimited format so you can easily read them back into your program.
+they are parsed, and saved into corresponding alphabetical files in a comma delimited format so you can easily read them back into your program.

 ### Why?
 Because it saves you from loading a #LARGE text file into memory.
-If you intend to use this for a web service, then you should be considered with scalabilty.
+If you intend to use this for a web service, then you should be concerned with scalabilty.

 ## FINALLY